wpgaurav/dynamic-month-year-into-posts/README.txt

 As the months & years change, these shortcodes get updated into the content and title automatically on the shortcode locations.

 Zero bloat.
 No CSS/JS files loaded.
 No database queries are made and the content is rendered on-the-fly.
-I am a performance geek myself, so I understand what you need.
+I am a performance geek and digital marketer myself, so I understand what you need.

 * [More details](https://gauravtiwari.org/snippet/dynamic-month-year/)
 * [Free Support](https://wordpress.org/support/plugin/dynamic-month-year-into-posts/)